GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 {% endAside %}

 1. Click **Go to Site B**.
-1. In DevTools, navigate to **Application > Storage > Cookies
+1. In DevTools, navigate to **Application > Storage > Cookies**.
 1. Click on `https://chips-site-B.glitch.me`.

 <figure>
 {% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/WXqkkGCjROCcDSEKXew5.png", alt="Site B", width="400", height="1129" %}
 </figure>

-In this scenario, because you are on site B in a top level context, it can set and access both cookies:
+In this scenario, because you are on site B in top-level context, it can set and access both cookies:

 -   `unpartitioned-cookie` has an empty partition key.
 -   `__Host-partitioned-cookie` cookie has the partition key `https://chips-site-B.glitch.me`.

 <figure>
 {% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/vl4ouXXVqQ1bB5dEP4iK.png", alt="", width="800", height="245" %}
-  <figcaption>Cookies from site B in the DevTools Application tab when visiting B as a top-level site. __Host-partitioned-cookie cookie has the partition key https://chips-site-B.glitch.me.</figcaption>
+  <figcaption>Cookies from site B in the DevTools Application tab when visiting B as a top-level site. __Host-partitioned-cookie has the partition key https://chips-site-B.glitch.me.</figcaption>
 </figure>

 If you navigate back to site A, `unpartitioned-cookie` is now stored in the browser, but it will not be accessible from site A.